What about Your Oath of Office, Mr. Trump?

 To Trump, of course, the issue of Russian meddling in the 2016 campaign strikes dangerously close to undermining the legitimacy of his election.
 Hence his reflexive dismissal of any investigation on that issue as “a witch hunt” or “a hoax.”

 While his security and defense chiefs have identified Russia as a major threat to U.S. national security, Trump has avoid action on Russia, or even the bluster he throws at allies.
 He long defied Republicans in Congress by stalling the implementation of sanctions against the Russians for their meddling in the 2016 elections, even though those sanctions were mandated by overwhelming bipartisan majorities in Congress last summer.

-When his Administration has tightened sanctions against Russia or expelled Russian intelligence agents, it is not Trump but his aides or cabinet secretaries or Congress that have forced action, with Trump being dragged along, often complaining. the Administration tiptoed into implementing a portion of the sanction package against 19 Russian officials and five intelligence agencies, several of whom had already been sanctioned by the Obama administration.
+When his Administration has tightened sanctions against Russia or expelled Russian intelligence agents, it is not Trump but his aides or cabinet secretaries or Congress that have forced action, with Trump being dragged along, often complaining. the Administration tiptoed into implementing a portion of the congressional sanction package against 19 Russian officials and five intelligence agencies, several of whom had already been sanctioned by the Obama administration.
 And that happened only after intense public bipartisan pressure from Capitol Hill.

 Underscoring warnings from the intelligence community, the bipartisan leadership of the Senate Intelligence Committee called on the President to “clearly communicate to our adversaries that an attack on our election infrastructure is a hostile act and we will respond accordingly.”